Board of Trustees

 Ersal Ozdemir is the president and CEO of Keystone Group LLC, a construction, real estate and investment firm headquartered in downtown Indianapolis.
 He graduated from Purdue University with a bachelor’s degree in civil engineering.
 Mr. Ozdemir enjoys traveling, spending time with family and friends and playing soccer.
 He enjoys the arts and supports the local art community.
 Mr. Ozdemir’s board involvement includes the Children’s Bureau, Indianapolis Museum of Art, Center for the Performing Arts, Indiana Chamber of Commerce, University of Indianapolis, Greater Indianapolis Chamber of Commerce, Greater Indianapolis Progress Committee and the North American Soccer League.
 Mr. Ozdemir has been an IHS trustee since 2009.

 Mr. Salin is chairman and CEO of the Board of Salin Bancshares Inc., and director of Salin Bank & Trust Company, a family-owned community bank.
 Mr. Salin has practiced law and been in the banking industry for 30 years.
 In addition to serving as Indiana secretary of state from 1969 to 1971, Mr. Salin served as the city attorney of both Kendallville and Fort Wayne.
 He is a former partner in the Fort Wayne law firm of Beers, Mallers, Backs & Salin.
 A native of Anderson, Mr. Salin received business and law degrees from Indiana University.
 He is currently a board member of International Automation Inc. and PHD Inc. and also provides leadership for the Salin Foundation Inc. He is a member of the Indiana State Bar Association, American Bar Association, Indiana University Varsity Club and Well House Society, Meridian Hills Country Club, American Business Club, American Bankers Association, The Columbia Club, the Indiana Society of Chicago and St. Luke’s United Methodist Church.
-Mr. Salin joined the IHS board in 2009 serves on the Finance Committee.
+Mr. Salin joined the IHS board in 2009 and he serves on the Finance Committee.

 Jerry D. Semler is chairman emeritus of American United Mutual Insurance Holding Company, parent of OneAmerica Financial Partners Inc. He was elected company president in 1980, CEO in 1989 and chairman in 1991.
 Following his retirement as chairman, president and CEO, Mr. Semler was elected chairman emeritus in February 2007.
 Active in numerous business and civic organizations, Mr. Semler currently serves as chairman of Sagamore Institute for Policy Research.
 In addition, he serves on the boards of Visit Indy (past chairman), the Center for Leadership Development (past chairman), Indiana Chamber of Commerce (past chairman), Indianapolis Downtown Inc. (past chairman), 500 Festival Foundation (past chairman), 500 Festival Associates (past president), Indiana Repertory Theatre (past president), Hoosier Salon Patrons Association, Conner Prairie Museum, Greater Indianapolis Chamber of Commerce, Riley Children’s Foundation, United Way of Central Indiana, Alpha Tau Omega Foundation and he is a trustee of Marian University.
 Other boards on which Mr. Semler has served include the Cornea Research Foundation of America, Indiana Youth Institute, and Purdue Research Foundation.
 A few of the numerous awards Mr. Semler has been honored to receive include the Business Leader of the Year Award from the Indiana Chamber of Commerce, the Indiana Pathfinder Award from Youthlinks Indiana, the S. Henry Bundles Award from the Center for Leadership Development, the Distinguished Eagle Scout from the Boy Scouts of America – Crossroads of America Council, the Charles L. Whistler Award from the Greater Indianapolis Progress Committee, the Outstanding Volunteer Fundraiser Award from the Association of Fundraising Professionals, and the Michael A. Carroll Award from the Indianapolis Business Journal.
 He received his fourth Sagamore of the Wabash in March 2007 from Gov. Mitch Daniels.
 Mr. Semler is married to Rosemary “Rosie” Semler.
 They have seven children, 28 grandchildren and one great grandchild.
 Mr. Semler has been an IHS trustee since 2006 and is currently chair of the Board of Trustees.